-Net cash provided by operations, which we also refer to as "operating cash flow", increased to \$12.4 million for the first three months of 2002 compared to \$11.1 million for the same period a year ago, primarily as a result of higher net income.
-Operating cash flow in the first quarter of 2002 was positively impacted by depreciation, amortization and increases in accounts payable and deferred income taxes.
-Operating cash flow in the first quarter of 2002 was negatively impacted primarily by an increase in inventory and decreases in accrued compensation and accrued interest.
+Net cash provided by operations, which we also refer to as "operating cash flow," increased to \$12.4 million for the first three months of 2002 compared to \$11.1 million for the same period in 2001, primarily as a result of higher net income.
+In reconciling net income to operating cash flow, operating cash flow in the first quarter of 2002 was positively impacted by depreciation, amortization and increases in accounts payable and deferred income taxes and negatively impacted primarily by an increase in inventory and decreases in accrued compensation and accrued interest.
 The increase in inventory is primarily related to expected increases in sales.
 The increases in accounts payable and deferred income taxes and decreases in accrued compensation and interest are primarily related to the timing of the payment of these liabilities.

 Net cash provided by operations was \$77.1 million in 2001.
 Operating cash flow increased substantially in 2001 compared with 2000 and 1999 as a result of the sale of accounts receivable as noted above, which increased operating cash flows by \$40.0 million.
 Excluding the effects of the receivable sale, operating cash flow was \$37.1 million in 2001.
-Operating cash flow in 2001 was positively impacted primarily by depreciation, amortization and deferred income taxes.
-Operating cash flow in 2001 was negatively impacted primarily as a result of increases in inventory and accounts receivable (excluding the effects of the receivable sale) as a result of the second Imagyn acquisition and overall higher sales levels experienced in 2001.
+In reconciling net income to operating cash flow, operating cash flow in 2001 was positively impacted primarily by depreciation, amortization and deferred income taxes and negatively impacted primarily as a result of increases in inventory and accounts receivable

+(excluding the effects of the receivables sale) as a result of the second Imagyn acquisition and overall higher sales levels experienced in 2001.

 Net cash provided by operations was \$36.0 million in 2000.
 Operating cash flow in 2000 declined compared with \$37.4 million in 1999 primarily as a result of lower net income in 2000 as compared to 1999.
-Operating cash flow in 2000 was positively impacted primarily by depreciation, amortization and deferred income taxes.
-Operating cash flow in 2000 was negatively impacted primarily as a result of increased inventories and accounts receivable as a result of overall higher sales levels in 2000 than 1999.
+In reconciling net income to operating cash flow, operating cash flow in 2000 was positively impacted primarily by depreciation, amortization and deferred income taxes and negatively impacted primarily as a result of increased inventories and accounts receivable as a result of overall higher sales levels in 2000 than 1999.

 Net cash provided by operations was \$37.4 million in 1999.
 Operating cash flow in 1999 was positively impacted primarily by depreciation, amortization and deferred income taxes.
-Operating cash flow in 1999 was negatively impacted primarily as a result of increases in accounts receivable and inventories.
+In reconciling net income to operating cash flow, operating cash flow in 1999 was negatively impacted primarily as a result of increases in accounts receivable and inventories.
 The increase in accounts receivable and inventory was primarily related to the increase in sales compared with the prior year.
 Capital expenditures in the three months ended March 31, 2002 were \$3.2 million compared to \$3.9 million in the same period a year ago.
-Capital expenditures for 2001, 2000 and 1999 amounted to

-\$14.4 million, \$14.1 million, and \$9.4 million.
-These capital expenditures represent the ongoing capital investment requirements of our business and are expected to continue at the rate of approximately \$12.0 - \$14.0 million annually.
+Capital expenditures for 2001, 2000 and 1999 amounted to \$14.4 million, \$14.1 million, and \$9.4 million.
+These capital expenditures represent the ongoing capital investment requirements of our business and are expected to continue at the rate of approximately \$12.0 to \$14.0 million annually.

 Net cash used by investing activities in 2000 included \$6.0 million paid related to the Imagyn acquisition.
-Net cash used by investing activities in 1999 included \$40.6 million paid related to the acquisition of the powered surgical instrument business from 3M Company in August 1999, as described in Note 2 to our consolidated financial statements on Form 10K.
+Net cash used by investing activities in 1999 included \$40.6 million paid related to the acquisition of the powered surgical instrument business from 3M in August 1999, as described in Note 2 to our consolidated financial statements.